pas-csc/website/_posts/2019-07-28-BRT-open-letter.md

 date: 2019-07-28
 url: tom-wait-BRT
 author: Talia
-excerpt: "When media outlets report on the results of community meetings, we should ask: Are some voices amplified because of the way the story is framed?"
+twitdesc: "When media outlets report on the results of community meetings, we should ask: Are some voices amplified because of the way the story is framed?"
 tags:
 - BRT
 - transit